vanHeemstraSystems/circuit-management/README.md

      },
   ]
 ```
-Example of a schema for Plotly nodes.
+Example of a schema for Circuit nodes.

 ```
 	 [